Home > Combat Aircraft > Corgi Aviation Archive > Corgi World War II Era Military Aircraft (1:72 Scale) > Boeing B-17 Flying Fortress Heavy Bombers >

 After the war, several dozen B-17s lived on as fire-bombers and aerial surveyors until the last one was retired in the 1970s.
 Today, a few B-17s have been restored to their wartime splendor.
 Ten are currently flying in the United States, one in the UK and another one in France.

-This particular 1:72 scale replica of a B-17G Flying Fortress heavy bomber was nicknamed "Milk Wagon", and attached to the 708th Bombardment Squadron, 447th Bombardment Group, then deployed to RAF Rattlesden, England, during 1945.
-Now in stock!
+This particular 1:72 scale replica of a B-17G Flying Fortress heavy bomber was nicknamed "Milk Wagon", and attached to the 708th Bombardment Squadron, 447th Bombardment Group, then deployed to RAF Rattlesden, England, during 1945. sOLD oUT!

 Dimensions: